lulzzz/GoFish/README.md

     - Docker
     - Docker Compose

-    It also runs the Docker Compose file for the application and gets the application running.
+    It also runs the Docker Compose file for the application and gets the application components running.

 1. You will need to configure a new user in the RabbitMQ interface to match that in the code that uses it.
 It is currently: